BrenoAqua/Float-Cards/README.md

 You can set a custom background image for the popup window:
 1. Enable background in the config
-2. Set the path to your image
+2. Select an image through `Browse Images`
 3. Adjust the opacity (0-100)
 4. The image will be displayed behind the card content